Not Losing Weight on Tirzepatide?

 When to Seek Help

-If you have ruled out all of the above and are still not losing weight after 12 weeks at an adequate dose (7.5–10mg tirzepatide, 4–6mg retatrutide), consider consulting a physician who can assess for underlying metabolic conditions (thyroid, insulin resistance, PCOS) that may be blunting response.
+If you have ruled out all of the above and are still not losing weight after a sustained period at a maintenance dose, consider consulting a physician who can assess for underlying metabolic conditions (thyroid, insulin resistance, PCOS) that may be blunting response.